 This was two and a half years after President Abraham Lincoln’s Emancipation Proclamation became official on January 1, 1863.
 Texas, the most remote of the slave states, was the last hold out, until Major General Granger and his Union troops arrived in Galveston on June 18, 1865 to enforce it:

 “The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer.” – General Order 3

 June 19 has since become Juneteenth, a holiday recognized in all but three states (Texas was the first state to recognize it, making it a legal holiday in 1980).
-There are nearly 100 events happening throughout the city today – and even more all across the country.
-We have done our best to put together a list for residents of Northern Manhattan.
-Some of these events are out in public, while others are virtual.
 However you choose to honor Juneteenth, please be safe, and do not put yourself at unnecessary risk.